Ideals in enveloping algebras of affine Kac-Moody algebras: Other applications

 \begin{remark} Let $W_+ = t^2 \kk[t] \frac{d}{dt}$ be the {\em positive Witt algebra}.
 It is shown in \cite[Theorem~1.2]{IS} that $U(W_+)$ has just-infinite growth.
 Further, by \cite[Theorem~1.5]{PS}, the symmetric algebra $S(W_+)$ satisfies the ascending chain condition on radical Poisson ideals.
 These results are supporting evidence for the conjecture \cite[Conjecture~1.3]{PS} that the enveloping algebra $U(W_+)$ satisfies the ascending chain condition on two-sided ideals.

 It is now known \cite{LSS} that symmetric algebras of (twisted) loop algebras satisfy the ascending chain condition on radical Poisson ideals, and this can easily be extended to symmetric algebras of affine Kac-Moody algebras.
 Combining this result with Theorem~\ref{ithm:U} and Proposition~\ref{prop:ACC}, it is natural to ask if enveloping algebras of affine Kac-Moody algebras satisfy the ascending chain condition on two-sided ideals.
 (It is easy to see that these enveloping algebras are not left or right noetherian.)
-This is the subject of ongoing research. \end{remark}
+This is the subject of ongoing research.
+Note that this question is only really interesting for $U_0(L')$. \end{remark}

 A ring $R$ is {\em Hopfian} if $R$ is not isomorphic to any proper quotient $R/J$ (equivalently, any epimorphism from $R \to R$ is an isomorphism).
 If $R$ satisfies the ascending chain condition on two-sided ideals, then $R$ must be Hopfian.
 We do not know if enveloping algebras of affine Lie algebras satisfy this ACC, but it is a consequence of our growth results that they are Hopfian.
 Further, enveloping algebras of current algebras and central quotients of enveloping algebras of affine algebras satisfy the stronger Bassian property, where a ring $R$ is {\em Bassian} if there is no injection of $R$ into any proper quotient $R/J$.